Rosenstein Remains Deputy Attorney General Following White House Meeting — For Now

 His statement didn't deny that he'd had the discussions, only that he never acted on whatever was discussed.

-"I never pursued or authorized recording the president and any suggestion that I have ever advocated for the removal of the president is absolutely false," Rostenstein said.
+"I never pursued or authorized recording the president and any suggestion that I have ever advocated for the removal of the president is absolutely false," Rosenstein said.

 Trump appears to have taken the stories seriously; he said at a political rally that there remained a "lingering stench" to be removed from the Justice Department even after all the earlier removals there.